xerolinux/XeroHub/content/xero-news/xerolinux-plasma/index.md

 - **ArchInstall Script**

-Once booted, first thing we will have to do is, make sure we have latest version of **ArchInstall**.
+Once connected, first thing we will have to do is, make sure we have latest version of **ArchInstall**.
 We do that by running the following command :

 ```Bash
 pacman -Syy archinstall && archinstall --advanced